 Take the grated carrots and add.
 Pour half a cup of water and mix well.
 Add one knob of Knorr beef cube, stir and leave to simmer for 3-5 minutes.

 Add the beans and mix well.
 Add another half cup of water.
 If you prefer, you may use vegetable stock in place of water.

 Take the coriander and mix it in at this point.
 Leave the food to simmer for 5-10 minutes.

-Serve hot.
-When you are plating, garnish with fresh tomatoes, parsley and enjoy with some rosemary fried rice!
+When you are plating this bean curry, garnish with fresh tomatoes, parsley and enjoy with some rosemary fried rice!